Principal Manager

 About You

-Detailed knowledge of National Standards and Fostering Regulations 2011 and the Children's Act 2002
+- You have detailed knowledge of National Standards and Fostering Regulations 2011, and the Children's Act 2002, and can develop and implement Quality Assurance Systems.

-- A DBS enhanced check for a regulated activity is required for this post.
+- A DBS enhanced check for regulated activity

 You can find the job description for this post here